-For instance, an enterprise may want to use Financial module only.
+For instance, an enterprise may want to use the Financial module only.
 Later may decide to use Sales Management and Supply Chain modules.
-Each of these modules work seamlessly.
+Each of these modules works seamlessly.

-ERPs are designed with common industry practice in mind.
-So, ERP already have standard ways to process information.
+ERPs are designed with common industry practices in mind.
+So, ERP already has standard ways to process information.
 We call them out of box functions.
-For example, ERP have a set way to convert a prospect to a customer.
-ERP handles complex calculation such as Material requirements, scheduling, routing with a click of button.
+For example, ERP has a set way to convert a prospect to a customer.
+ERP handles complex calculations such as Material requirements, scheduling, routing with a click of a button.

 So, consider ERP as building blocks of integrated modules.
 Each module has a prepackaged solution to meet your business needs.

-I hope this gives you a basic understanding about ERP.
+I hope this gives you a basic understanding of ERP.

 If your organisation turnover is over $10M, seriously think about implementing ERP.
 It is a vital resource for the sustainability and growth of your business.